 3 -- A brief history of operating systems

-Computers were a new idea.
+Computers were a new idea, although Charles Babbage's idea of an analytical engine was almost a century old.
+Hardly any of those involved in the development of computers had heard of Babbage.
 Typical general purpose computer designs in this era were closely modeled on the paper design presented at the Princeton summer school in 1946.
 That means a single-accumulator machine with 40 bits per word, with two 20 bit instructions packed into each word.
 Memory addresses were typically 12 bits, allowing addressing of 4k words of 40 bits each.
 Half word addressing was supported in only the most minimal way by having two distinct jump instructions, jump to high halfword and jump to low halfword.

 Subroutine call instructions had not yet been invented.
 To call a subroutine took, in the typical case, 3 instructions.